Battle of Nahavand: Background

 At the time of the death of the Islamic Prophet Muhammad in 632, the religion that he led dominated the Hejaz (western Arabia).
 Under the first two caliphs Abu Bakr and Umar, Islam expanded into Palestine and Mesopotamia where it respectively confronted the East Roman and Persian (Sāsānian) empires.
 Both were exhausted by warfare and internal dissent.
 With the East Roman defeat at the Battle of Yarmouk (636), the Muslim Arabs were free to turn east to the Euphrates and the Persian heartland.
 In November 636 a Sāsānian army was defeated at the Battle of Qadisiya, resulting in the loss of Iraq to the Muslims.

 Number of Arabs and Sasanian forces

 Following his defeat by the Arabs in 639, Yazdgerd III was forced to abandon his capital at Ctesiphon.
 From Mesopotamia, he withdrew into the Sāsānian homeland in what is now the southern plateau of Iran.
 By 642, he was able to assemble an army to replace the one lost at Qadisiya.

-At Nahāvand, Nu'man had an estimated 30,000 Arab warriors under his the command.
+At Nahāvand, Nu'man had an estimated 30,000 Arab warriors under his command.
 The Sāsānian army numbered around 50,000-150,000 men, (Note: "While such large numbers are usually cause for concern and the forces available to the Persians will have been drastically reduced by the wars of the seventh century..[..]...it is entirely possible he was able to bring together a vast host from across all Persian society - soldiers, clergy, farmers, artisans, and peasantry.) consisting of mostly farmers and villagers, not veteran soldiers.